 On stuffy noses and coughs

 A mildly stuffy nose, or an occasional cough isn't enough to warrant a day off from school.
 But if the mucus is really thick and/or the cough is frequent, loud, or just sounds “gross," it's probably best to keep her home.

 Coughs can linger for a long time in children, but if it persists for several days, or she has a fever with it, give your doctor a call.
 If the cough sounds like a seal barking, and certainly if she is having any trouble breathing, get medical attention right away.

 Remember to encourage your child to drink lots of fluids.
-If she’s not drinking, call your doctor right away.
+If they aren't drinking, call your doctor right away.

-This can be tricky—between marker explosions, dry skin and rashes, it seems like my kids’ skin looks different every day.
-Rashes are almost impossible to diagnose over the phone, so if you are concerned, she’ll need to be evaluated by her doctor to help determine the cause (and contagiousness) of the rash.
+This can be tricky—between marker explosions, dry skin and rashes, it seems like my kids' skin looks different every day.
+Rashes are almost impossible to diagnose over the phone, so if you are concerned, they'll need to be evaluated by their doctor to help determine the cause (and contagiousness) of the rash.

-If you suspect your child has lice, she should stay home as well—and you’ll probably have to give the school a call so they can ANONYMOUSLY alert the other parents.
+If you suspect your child has lice, they should stay home as well—and you'll probably have to give the school a call so they can ANONYMOUSLY alert the other parents.